-What you need to know about the seven candidates declared and two others strongly considering runs against GOP Sen. Ron Johnson.
+What you need to know about the eight candidates declared to run against GOP Sen. Ron Johnson.

 There’s no shortage of Democratic candidates vying for Republican Sen. Ron Johnson’s seat in 2022, even as he has not announced if he is running for a third term himself.

-Currently, there are nine Democratic candidates who have officially declared their entrance into the Senate race and one who has formed an exploratory committee.
+Currently, there are eight Democratic candidates who have officially declared their entrance into the Senate race and one who has formed an exploratory committee.
 One candidate already dropped out of the race.

 The Democratic nominee in the August 2022 primary will face Johnson—or another Republican candidate if he does not run—on Nov.
 8, 2022.